Denmark–Israel relations: Formation of Israel

+Contemporary developments

 In 2003, On the 60th anniversary of the end of World War II, the former prime minister, Anders Fogh Rasmussen, told a crowd of people that the actions of Nazi collaborators are a stain on Denmark's otherwise good reputation.
 Because of the rescue of all Danish Jews during World War II, the Yad Vashem declared the collective Danish resistance as Righteous Among the Nations.
 In May 2005, Denmark apologized for sending Jews to Nazi concentration camps.

 During the 2014 Israel–Gaza conflict, there were protests in Copenhagen, Aarhus and Odense.
 In Copenhagen, the police estimated between 500 and 600 people demonstrated in front of the Israeli Embassy in Copenhagen.
 400 people protested in Aarhus, and 500 in Odense.

+In October 2024, two Swedish citizens carried out a grenade attack near the Israeli embassy in Copenhagen that caused property damage but no injuries.
+In February 2026, a Danish court convicted both men of terrorism and attempted murder for the attack; the younger defendant, then 18, was sentenced to 12 years in prison and the older, then 21, to 14 years, with prosecutors stating that the explosives were intended to “seriously frighten the Israeli and Danish populations.”
+One of the men also faced charges in Sweden for a separate attack on the Israeli embassy in Stockholm the previous day.

 The political lives of the two states have been somewhat intertwined: The former Israeli minister of social and diaspora affairs Michael Melchior was born in Denmark and is the son of former chief rabbi in Copenhagen, Bent Melchior, the nephew of former Danish minister of traffic and minister of tourism and communication Arne Melchior, and the grandson of the acting rabbi for the Jewish refugees from Denmark in Sweden 1943–45, Marcus Melchior; the executive director of the Peres Center for Peace 2001–2011, Ron Pundak, who played an important role in starting the Oslo peace process and was part of the core group behind the Geneva Initiative, is the son of the influential Danish journalist Herbert Pundik; and prominent Israeli politician Yohanan Plesner, former chairman of the Plesner Committee, is the son of Danish architect Ulrik Plesner.